 What is a Key Personnel clause?

-The Key Personnel clause in a video game publishing agreement puts an obligation on the development studio to have certain team members work (full time) on the game.
+The Key Personnel clause in a video game publishing agreement puts an obligation on the development studio to have certain identified team members work (full time) on the game.

 The clause may also contain additional provisions, such as: